This my most popular blog post – I have slightly updated it for the beginning of 2020.

 Communication and respect

 Failing to respond is not OK – I connect this character trait with “irresponsibility”.
-You will read and respond to e-mails and phone calls within a time frame that you publicize.
+You will read and respond to e-mails and phone calls within a time frame that you publicise.
 If you are too busy to respond in detail, you will tell the person who wrote to you that you are too busy, or that you are not going to reply.
 Ignoring incoming messages on the basis that you are “too busy” while happily updating your Facebook profile is dishonest as well as being rude.
 It sends a twin message that you believe you are too important to behave well and that you do not expect high standards of yourself.
+When you complete tasks you will let me know and expect the same of your team(s).
+A task is not done until you have communicated that it is done.

-If you have issues with the way people work you will give them clear feedback directly and in private so that they know what they have to do to make you happy.
-You are responsible for the organization as a whole and as the leader you will get much of the credit, praise and rewards.
-To the maximum extent possible you will recognize the team that is doing much of the work, making it all possible, and allow them to feel important.
+Feedback If you have issues with the way people work you will give them clear feedback directly and in private so that they know what they have to do to make you happy.
+You are responsible for the organisation as a whole and as the leader you will get much of the credit, praise and rewards.
+To the maximum extent possible you will recognise the team that is doing much of the work, making it all possible, and allow them to feel important.

 Behaviour in meetings

 You will not take phone calls in meetings without checking if it is ok for the people you are with.
 You will not do your correspondence or Facebook/Skype chats during meetings.
-If you are using your computer for purposes related to the meeting, you will tell people why so they know you are not checking your e-mail.
-“I’m making notes about this meeting”
+If you are using your computer for purposes related to the meeting, you will tell people why so they know you are not checking your e-mail, for example “I’m making notes about this meeting”.
+But it is better to take notes on paper, or with a digital pen.

 Supporting your team